Click the tabs to see the data in the selected population

 Results may vary based on several factors, including severity of disease.

-‡WHO MM windows of achievement were determined based on the WHO Multicenter Growth Reference Study windows of achievement in healthy children.
+‡WHO motor milestone windows of achievement were determined based on the WHO Multicenter Growth Reference Study windows of achievement in healthy children.

 §Serious AEs (N=12) were tendon disorder, dehydration (n=1); bronchitis, choking, pneumonia, medical device change, tonsillectomy (n=1); pneumonia, tonsillectomy (n=1); upper respiratory tract infection, diarrhea (n=1); mycoplasmal pneumonia (n=1); viral upper respiratory tract infection (n=1); post lumbar puncture syndrome, abdominal distention, respiratory distress, dehydration, enterovirus infection, corona virus infection (confirmed not COVID-19), respiratory syncytial virus bronchiolitis, bacterial pneumonia, acute respiratory failure, respiratory failure, tachycardia, viral gastroenteritis, pneumonia, feeding disorder, choking (n=1); respiratory distress, respiratory syncytial virus bronchiolitis, pneumonia aspiration, pneumonia, influenza A virus positive, respiratory failure, respirovirus positive test (n=1); failure to thrive (n=1); urinary tract infection (n=1); respiratory syncytial virus infection (n=1); pyrexia, pneumococcal pneumonia, pneumonia, pseudomonal pneumonia, upper respiratory tract infection (n=1).